CommonQt is a Common Lisp binding to the smoke library for Qt.

 The ASDF system runs make for you automatically to build the C++ wrapper library libcommonqt.so (except on Windows).

-Run qmake followed by make yourself for troubleshooting.
+run qmake followed by make inside the source directory for troubleshooting.

 (On Windows, run qmake followed by vcbuild.)